 None of these shows stops to consider the nutritional value of the foods they glorify.
 Even the seemingly more innocuous Giada at Home features recipes such as “Frozen Banana Ice Cream Sandwiches”, which includes ingredients such as 1 pound of of chocolate chip cookie dough, 1 pint of ice cream, and 2 chocolate-toffee candy bars (that’s right, not 1 but 2!).

 It is true that everyone is 100% responsible for their own choices.
 But I do wish there were more food programs out there that could support and teach people to eat healthier.

 So what do you think?
 How do you feel about the culinary industry’s focus on flavor over health?
 What responsibility do networks like the Food Network have for our country’s health crisis?
-Let’s discuss!